Guide, Reviewed 11 May 2026

 • Theory test: £23.
 Same price across the UK.
 Booked at gov.uk, never through a third-party site that charges admin fees.

-• Practical test: £62 weekday, £75 weekday evenings, weekends, and bank holidays.
+• Practical test: £62 weekday, £75 evenings, weekends, and bank holidays.
 See our fees explained guide for the full table.

 Total fixed government fees if you pass everything first time on a weekday: £119.
 If you take the practical on a weekend: £132.
 These have not risen since 2009 in real terms.